gotmachine/MandatoryRCS/README.md

 Nothing special, drop the "MandatoryRCS" folder in your "GameData" folder.

 ### Incompatibilities
-- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - Partially realistic reaction wheels
+- [(Semi-)Saturatable Reaction Wheels](https://github.com/Crzyrndm/RW-Saturatable) - May work but will probably mess up the reaction wheels.
+Features overlap anyway so there is no point keeping it.
-- [Persistent Rotation](https://github.com/MarkusA380/PersistentRotation) - Bad thing will happen if you keep this one
+- [Persistent Rotation](https://github.com/MarkusA380/PersistentRotation) - Does more or less the same thing that this plugin.
+Bad thing will happen if you keep this one.

 ### Thanks
 @MarkusA380 for figuring out everything needed to to make vessel turn and turn around, you saved me a lot of time !